Perry Expedition: Preparation

 In advance of his voyage, Perry read widely amongst available books about Japan.
-His research also included consultation with the renowned Japanologist Philipp Franz von Siebold.
-Siebold spent eight years working, teaching, and studying at the isolated Dutch island-trading post of Dejima in Nagasaki harbour, before returning to Leiden in the Netherlands.
+His research also included consultation with the Japanologist Philipp Franz von Siebold.
+Siebold spent eight years working, teaching, and studying at the isolated Dutch island-trading post of Dejima in Nagasaki harbour before returning to Leiden in the Netherlands.
 Perry also demanded greater latitude in his orders from Webster, a demand the Secretary of State granted just before his death in October 1852.
 Perry thus sailed for Japan with "full and discretionary powers", including possible use of force if the Japanese tried to treat him as they had the unfortunate Commodore Biddle.
 Perry also refused to allow any professional diplomats to accompany the expedition.
-He asked the German painter Wilhelm Heine and pioneer daguerreotype photographer Eliphalet M. Brown, Jr. to join the expedition as official artists.
+He asked the German painter Wilhelm Heine and pioneer daguerreotype photographer Eliphalet M. Brown Jr. to join the expedition as official artists.
 Agricultural specialist Dr. James Morrow was assigned by the US State Department.
 Several Japanese castaways were also taken on as unofficial interpreters.

 The expedition was assigned the steam warships Mississippi, Susquehanna, and Powhatan, the armed store steamships Lexington, Supply, and Southampton, and the sailing sloops Macedonian, Plymouth, and Saratoga.
 To command his fleet, Perry chose officers with whom he had served in the Mexican–American War.
 Commander Franklin Buchanan was captain of Susquehanna and Joel Abbot was captain of Macedonian.
 Commander Henry A. Adams became the Commodore's chief of staff with the title "Captain of the Fleet".
 Major Jacob Zeilin (future commandant of the United States Marine Corps) was the ranking Marine officer, and was stationed on Mississippi.
 Perry also received permission to take government stores as gifts for the natives, especially obsolete small arms.
 These included 40 M1819 Hall rifles (with 4,000 cartridges), 20 percussion pistols (with 2,000 cartridges), 20 artillery swords, 20 muskets with Maynard percussion locks and 40 light cavalry sabers, as well as 100 Colt revolvers.